mikera/core.matrix/README.md

  [![Build Status](https://travis-ci.org/mikera/matrix-api.png?branch=master)](https://travis-ci.org/mikera/matrix-api)

-### Do not use yet!
+### WARNING: Subject to change

-This library is experimental / subject to rapid change.
+This API is experimental / subject to rapid change.

+If you build anything on top of it, don't be surprised if it breaks with the next release.
+You have been warned.

+### Contributing

-Contributions / ideas welcome however.
+All contributions / ideas welcome!

 If you wish to contribute code, please ensure you have a **Clojure Contributors Agreement** signed and on file.
 For more information see:
 - http://clojure.org/contributing